k9mail/k9mail.app/documentation/settings/global.md

 * Use app theme (default)

 #### Font size
-Please see the wiki page [Font size](Manual-globalsettings-fonts) for details on font size settings.
+K-9 allows you to configure the font-size for various sections of the app.

 #### Animation
 Here you can configure whether or not K-9 Mail will use animations.
 Currently this is only affects the animation when switching from the message list to the message view and back.